How Video Game Specs Work

 as having a 360-Bit CPU (it actually uses 64-Bit hardware).

-on anything the programmer wants to do: want a map with more then 256x256 squares?
-You're going to need to go to 16 bits for that, and in the NES, for example, that's gonna require more space then the CPU has easy access to).
-There is a point of diminishing returns, though: a 32 bit word holds a value of up to 4,294,967,296 (4 billion), which is more then enough for most purposes (and most 32 bit CPU instruction sets support 64 bit variables), so the jump to 64 bit words was usually driven more by bus limitations and memory growing larger then 4 gigabytes then by programmer needs.
+on anything the programmer wants to do: want a map with more than 256x256 squares?
+You're going to need to go to 16 bits for that, and in the NES, for example, that's gonna require more space than the CPU has easy access to).
+There is a point of diminishing returns, though: a 32 bit word holds a value of up to 4,294,967,296 (4 billion), which is more than enough for most purposes (and most 32 bit CPU instruction sets support 64 bit variables), so the jump to 64 bit words was usually driven more by bus limitations and memory growing larger than 4 gigabytes than by programmer needs.